gostonefire/filehashmap/README.md

 Returned data is:
   * value - The value of the record identified by the key, or nil if no record was found.
-  * err - An error of type storage.NoRecordFound if no record was found, or a standard Go error if something else went wrong.
+  * err - An error of type crt.NoRecordFound if no record was found, or a standard Go error if something else went wrong.

 ```
 valueC, err := fhm.Get(keyC)
-if errors.Is(err, storage.NoRecordFound{}) {
+if errors.Is(err, crt.NoRecordFound{}) {
 	// Manage the not found record or whatever
 	...
 } else if err != nil {